teuk/mediabot_v3/docs/PLUGIN_API_V3.md

 MB760 implements `data.factoids.write` as a capability and core-owned service distinct from `data.factoids.read`.
-It exposes only `factoid_upsert($invocation, $keyword, $value)` and `factoid_delete($invocation, $keyword)`.
+It exposes only `factoid_upsert($invocation, $keyword, $value)`, `factoid_delete($invocation, $keyword)` and, since MB762, `factoid_recall($invocation, $keyword)`.
 The current policy supplies the channel.
 The runtime-issued invocation supplies the detached principal and a bounded current IRC nickname for display attribution.
 Plugins cannot provide a channel, user id, authorization level, attribution nickname, SQL statement or database handle, and an invocation without the runtime's private origin is rejected.

 Keywords are normalized lowercase ASCII names of 1–64 characters using the